 2-Old cars: 10 or even more years old cars will experience the decrease in fuel economy if not properly maintained and become less efficient.
 The minor effect of age is on those cars which are properly maintained and are in good condition even if they are 10 or more years old.

 3-Smaller cars: Another myth is that the fuel economy is better in smaller vehicles/cars.
 Somehow this conception is true but does not consider one hundred percent correct.
 Many bigger models are competitively fueling efficient than the smaller cars.

-4-Manual transmission cars: This was true that the manual cars or vehicles are fuel efficient and automatic transmissions were dumb and unfit.
-This myth was also used to be true before the arrival of the modern technologies.
+4-Manual transmission cars: This was true that the manual cars or vehicles are fuel-efficient and automatic transmissions were dumb and unfit.
+This myth was also used to be true before the arrival of modern technologies.
 This holdover from the good old days continues, but modern cars changed this misconception.
-Most automatics are designed to be more fuel efficient than the manual ones.
+Most automatics are designed to be more fuel-efficient than the manual ones.

 6-Premium gas yields better fuel economy: Better gas will yield better than regular ones.
 But if your car’s engine is designed for regular one then use the regular.
 You can’t have any benefit from better fuel and the premium gas does not provide any significant benefit or improved economy.

 7-Replacing air filters will increase fuel economy: You may lose efficiency.
 This is a saying from the days of carbureted engines, and which are badly affected by dirty air filters.
 It is more than common sense and still generally recommended.
 But it does not mean that it saves fuel.
 It could possibly increase power for a freer breathing engine.

 8-Bolt-on devices increase fuel economy: This is a controversial topic and a huge aftermarket business nowadays.
 These fuel additives or bolt-on devices you could buy and install are not guaranteed despite assurances by the dealers.